mlc-ai/web-llm/README.md

     ./scripts/local_deploy_site.sh
     ```

     With the site set up, you can go to `localhost:8888/web-llm/` in Chrome Canary to try out the demo on your local machine.
+Remember: you will need 6.4G GPU memory to run the demo.
 Don’t forget to use
     ```shell
     /Applications/Google\ Chrome\ Canary.app/Contents/MacOS/Google\ Chrome\ Canary --enable-dawn-features=disable_robustness
     ```